 - 1 teaspoon sea salt or to taste

 - Preheat the oven to 450ºF (232ºC).

-- Place the potatoes, garlic, lemon slices and bay leaves in a non-stick roasting pan large enough to hold the ingredients in a single layer.
+- Place the potatoes, garlic, lemon slices and bay leaves in the roasting pan.
 Drizzle with the olive oil and sprinkle with salt and pepper.
-Toss well.
+Toss well and spread in a single layer.
 Cover tightly with aluminum foil and bake for 25 minutes until potatoes are tender.
 Remove foil.
 Toss the potatoes again.
 Return to oven, uncovered, and bake for 20 to 25 additional minutes, until the potatoes are golden-brown, tossing once.
 Remove from heat and serve immediately.